 All clergy will accrue two weeks of cumulative sabbatical time each year.
-A sabbatical cannot be taken until after the completion of six years of ordained ministry.
-The sabbatical will be with full pay and allowances, and may be taken in conjunction with annual vacation and continuing education time.
-For more information, visit the Wellness and Care webpage at www.epicenter.org/wc-sabbatical-information/.
+A sabbatical cannot be taken until after the completion of six years of ordained ministry in the Diocese of Texas, unless otherwise negotiated in one's initial letter of agreement.
+The sabbatical will be with full pay and allowances, and may be taken in conjunction with annual vacation and continuing education time, but may not exceed four (4) months in length.
+For more information, visit the Wellness and Care webpage at www.epicenter.org/for-leaders/ministry-integrity-and-wellness/wellness-and-care/sabbatical-information/.
+Clergy are expected to return and serve at least one year following their sabbatical.
+Sabbaticals are not an earned benefit to be paid out upon resignation.